-Measuring the pad thickness on the rear wheel brakes:
+Measuring the thickness of the brake lining on the rear wheels:

 - 1 - lining material;

-The wear control of the pads on the rear disc brakes is carried out in the same way as on the front ones.
-The same wear limit of 7 mm applies here - measured together with the lining carrier plate, which corresponds to a thickness of the lining itself of about 2 mm.
+The wear control of the rear disc brake pads is carried out in the same way as on the front ones.
+The same maximum permissible wear value of 7 mm applies here – measured together with the bearing plate of the pad, which corresponds to the thickness of the pad itself of approximately 2 mm.

-Simultaneously with the overlays, the condition of the brake discs is checked.
-The amount of wear and the sequence of actions is the same as on the front disc brakes.
+The condition of the brake discs is checked simultaneously with the linings.
+The amount of wear and the sequence of actions are the same as for the front disc brakes.

-In addition to the rear axle trims, four new self-locking bolts are also used, which are usually included with the trims in the package.
+In addition to the rear axle pads, four new self-locking bolts are also used, which are usually included with the pads in the packaging.

 Replacing rear disc brake pads

-Although this work is easy to carry out, it becomes a problem if there is no special key 3272 from the Audi workshop.
-The description that follows assumes that the workshop will loan you a key or that you can make one from a borrowed pattern.
+Although this job is easy to do, it becomes a problem if you do not have the special key 3272 from the Audi workshop.
+The following description assumes that the workshop will rent you a key or you can make one from a rented sample.

-1. Unscrew both fixing bolts of the brake caliper housing, while in the opposite direction, press the guide pin on the hexagon.
+1. Unscrew both brake caliper housing mounting bolts, while pressing the guide pin in the opposite direction using the hexagon.

 2. Remove the brake caliper housing.